 House training was the thing I was most concerned about when we were considering getting a puppy.
 I was really dreading it.
 I had read stories in groups about people not being able to housebreak their pups until over a year old.
 After reading a lot of puppy books before we brought Sass home, we developed a strategy that we put to use.
 It worked great for us and I’m going to share our best tips today!

 Sassy was eight weeks old when we brought her home.
-I would say we had her fully potty trained by the time she was 4 or 5 months old.
+I would say we had her FULLY potty trained by the time she was 4 or 5 months old.
 We did not have a fence yet, so we had to take her out on the leash.
-Our strategy wasn’t anything groundbreaking, but here’s what we did.
+Our strategy wasn’t anything groundbreaking, but here’s what we did!

 We were lucky during this time that our work shifts never allowed one of us to be away from her for more than 3 or so hours.
-Michael was on second shift so he would leave for work around 2 pm and I worked 8-5.
+My husband was on second shift so he would leave for work around 2 pm and I worked 8-5.

-After she started to get somewhat of a hang of pottying outside the first few weeks, we upped it to taking her out every hour.
+After she started to get somewhat of a hang of pottying outside the first few weeks, we started taking her out every hour.
 She really liked to sniff around and take her time exploring the yard still.

 So that is our potty training experience!
 All-in-all, it wasn’t as bad as I had expected initially.
 I sure am thankful she knows the drill now though!
 If you want to print out these tips and get even MORE house training tips, enter your email below to get my free tip sheet.